 Do-Not-Track.
 Currently, our systems do not recognize browser “do-not-track” requests.
 You may, however, disable certain tracking as discussed in this section (e.g., by disabling cookies); you also may opt-out of targeted advertising by following the instructions in the Ad Network section.

-As noted above, we disclose certain information (such as your email address) to Facebook Custom Audiences (for more information on Facebook Custom Audience go here or to opt-out, go to the Facebook ad preferences page)—so that we can better target ads and content to you and others with similar interests on third parties’ websites or media ("Custom Audiences").
-We may also work with other ad networks and marketing platforms that enable us and other participants to target ads to Custom Audiences submitted by us and others.
+As noted above, we disclose certain information (such as your hashed email address) to Facebook Custom Audiences (for more information on Facebook Custom Audience or to change your preferences, log into your Facebook and search for ad preferences)—so that we can better target ads and content to you and others with similar ("Custom Audiences").
 You may also control how Facebook and other third parties display certain ads to you, as explained further in their respective privacy policies or by using the opt-outs described below.

 Users may opt out of many ad networks.
-For example, you may go to the Digital Advertising Alliance ("DAA") Consumer Choice Page for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies.
-You may also go to the Network Advertising Initiative ("NAI") Consumer Opt-Out Page for information about opting out of interest-based advertising and their choices regarding having information used by NAI members.
+For example, you may go to the Digital Advertising Alliance ("DAA") Consumer Choice Page (optout.aboutads.info) for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies (youradchoices.com/learn).
+To control interest based advertising on your mobile device from participating companies, you can download the DAA AppChoices Tool from your app store.
+Please visit youradchoices.com/appchoices to learn more.

-Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies' delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Site, Services, or on other websites.
+Opting out from one or more companies listed on the DAA Consumer Choice Page will opt you out from those companies' delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Site, services, or on other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
-Also, if your browsers are configured to reject cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
-Additional information is available on the DAA's website at www.aboutads.info or the NAI's website at www.networkadvertising.org.
+Also, if your browsers are configured to reject cookies when you opt out on the DAA, your opt out may not be effective.
+Additional information is available on the DAA's website at www.aboutads.info.

 Our Site may contain links to non-affiliated entity websites.
 Any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those websites.
 We are not responsible for the information practices of such websites.